eclipse-zenoh/zenoh-java/README.md

 ## <img src="android-robot.png" alt="Android" height="50">  For Android applications

-For this first version we have published a Github package with the library which can be imported on your projects.
+For this first version we have published a [Github package](https://github.com/eclipse-zenoh/zenoh-java/packages/2019754) with the library which can be imported on your projects.

+Checkout the [Zenoh demo app](https://github.com/eclipse-zenoh/zenoh-demos/tree/main/zenoh-android/ZenohApp) for an example on how to use the library.

 First add the Github packages repository to your `settings.gradle.kts`: